dbl-works/checker/README.md

 - server: check the SLA, if the 2nd failure of a checker occurs more than SLA-days after the 1st failure, we need to escallate that more (e.g. a different Slack notification)
 - server: show metrics over how often checks fail, and how fast failures get resolved
 - add CLI options to the dbl-checker so it can run locally without sending checks to remote (or offer a sandbox on remote)
+- add timestamps to the check: `started_at`, `finished_at` so we can measure the duration of each check
+- refactor `DBLChecker::Remote.instance.job_executions` to expect receiving an array of hashes

 ## Example usage
 Checkers are expected to live under `app/checkers/*_checker.rb`